 Setting off on a career with KPMG in the Czech Republic

-New employees that are recent graduates start their career with a five-week introductory training session.
+New employees who are recent graduates and joining our tax and audit departments start their career with a five-week introductory training session.

 The training course particularly focuses on expert audit and tax topics that employees will need in their role as auditor and tax advisor assistants.